tjmcdono97/terraform_website_hosting_aws/DEVELOPER_NOTES.md

 4. created an access key for that user

 I then ran `aws configure` in the terminal and configured the aws cli.

+6. Added a limited DynamoDB policy to the group